 - The criteria for diagnosing autism originated based on the presentation of boys.

-- Females often mask and defy stereotypically autistic presentations.
+- Girls and women often mask and defy stereotypically autistic presentations.

 - Clinicians must listen to patients so they do not miss the opportunity to support autistic females.